jannishuebl/couchmotion/README.md

 rake pod:install
 ```

-Setup database by adding following lines to your startup-code of your app:
+Setup database by adding following line to your startup-code of your app:

 ```ruby
 CouchDB.open 'Databasename'